Use Your iPhoto Library In Adobe Bridge

 When it comes to photo editing, iPhoto’s capabilities are not up to par with Bridge or Aperture.
 Thanks to Apple making Aperture it’s quite easy to import your existing iPhoto library.
-With Adobe Bridge, the import process is less user-friendly, but in the end you will have all of your pictures from iPhoto easily accessible from Bridge.
+After this tutorial, you will have easy access to all of your pictures from iPhoto within Adobe Bridge.
+Notethis will NOT work with iPhoto ’09 or later.

 Keep up the good work!
 I also like the clean look of your site, BTW.
 You’re a Mac Genius?
 It shows…